 And that is how photosynthesis is done (PAUSE and bow).

 Each of the underlined words are the “roles” being played by other students.
 For example, the role of sugar would read this on his or her slip:

 Sugar: Begin by sitting on the floor next to the plant.
-When the narrator says sugars, jump up and down while saying “We’ve got sugar!
+When the narrator says sugar, jump up and down while saying, “We’ve got sugar!
 The plant now has food!”